Distribution channels for services: Big ideas, big payoffs

 When you sell a physical product, it’s easy to keep distribution strategy and channels at the top of the priority list.
 You may have a direct sales team, a network of resellers & VARs, a retail presence, a catalog and/or an e-commerce website.

-Here are some key questions to get you started:
+As you think about expanding your distribution channels, focus on your typical customers.
+Here are some questions to get you started:

 1. List other products or services your customers use.